Types of Mortgage Lenders in Canada

 If you’re looking for a mortgage in Canada, here are the key points you’ll want to consider before choosing a lender:

-• Prepayment options that go directly to pay off your principal come in many forms and have different limitations based on your lender.
-If you choose to exercise them, they will save you time and money so you can become mortgage free faster.
-A qualified mortgage expert can help you negotiate better prepayment options or explain if they might be lender or solution specific.
+- Prepayment options that directly pay off your principal come in many forms and have different limitations based on your lender.
+If you choose to exercise them, they will save you time and money so you can become mortgage-free faster.
+A qualified mortgage expert can help you negotiate better prepayment options or explain if they might be lender—or solution-specific.

-• These are costs associated with paying your mortgage early or breaking it before it has finished its term.
-These can be surprisingly costly, so it’s important to understand them before signing your mortgage contract.
+- These are costs associated with paying your mortgage early or breaking it before its term ends.
+They can be surprisingly costly, so it’s important to understand them before signing your mortgage contract.

 FAQ